XingLiangLondon/Hand-Movement-Trajectories-Tracking/README.md

 # Hand Movement Trajectories Tracking
 1. Convert video frame from RBG/BGR to HSV
-2. Apply skin detection based on lower & upper thresh of skin color filtering
+2. Apply skin detection by lower & upper thresh of skin color filtering
 3. Apply morphology effects to denoise
 4. Apply KKN background subtraction to refine skin filtering result, i.e. to further remove static skin coulor related background (face will be fading out, if it does not move)
 5. Find contours of both hands by